swindex/npm-docker/tests/windows/README.md

 - **Purpose**: Verify npm run uses LAN-only network (isolated)
 - **Expected**: `--network lan_only` flag present in docker command

-## Known Issues

-### Syntax Error in npm-docker.cmd
-There is a known syntax error in the current version of `npm-docker.cmd` when processing port mappings:

-**Error**: `is was unexpected at this time.`

-**Location**: Port mapping section that uses `findstr` with delayed expansion

-**Impact**:
-- Test 01 (blank project) works correctly
-- Tests with port mapping configurations may fail
-- Tests with .nvmrc-only configurations may work

-**Workaround**: This issue would need to be fixed in `npm-docker.cmd` by adjusting the errorlevel handling in the port mapping section.

 ## Adding New Tests

 To add a new test scenario: